Dog Parks Miami Etiquette

 Inappropriate Dog Behavior

 While in the dog park, how often do you watch your pup playing and having a great time when the chronic humper comes along and is hip thrusting your dog and every other dog in the park?
 It may be funny for a brief second but the reality is that if your dog is sitting down or walking away, they do not wish to engage in the humping behavior of the other dog and this is not a welcome, or mutually agreed upon relationship.
 If one dog is forcing themselves upon other dogs in the park it is the responsibility of the pet parent whose dog is the humper to either put their dog on a leash and/or walk them out of the park.
 It is not OK for them to let their dog disruptive another, annoy or offend any of the other dogs in the park.
+It’s “natural” is not an excuse or intelligent.

 Proper Exercise and Dog Training for your Pup

-While many people use the off-leash dog parks as an excuse to not walk their dog or provide them with the necessary enrichment, adequate exercise and/or dog training necessary to maintain a happy healthy dog, it is not OK to take a hyper-active dog into the park to go “crazy” and out of control.
+While many people use the off-leash dog parks as an excuse to not walk their dog or provide them with the necessary enrichment, adequate exercise and/or dog training necessary to maintain a happy healthy dog, it is not OK to take an overly hyper-active dog into the park to go “crazy” and out of control.
 A hyper active, out of control dog brings unbalanced energy into the park and it negatively affects the entire stability of the dog park and creates an unstable and dangerous environment.
-Think of the dog park as a Starbucks or a restaurant where dogs gather for fun and socialization NOT as a race track or MMA gym where they to get their exercise and get their frustrations out.
+Think of the dog park as a Starbucks or a restaurant where dogs gather for fun and socialization not as a race track or MMA gym where they to get their exercise and get their frustrations out.
 You should be taking your dog to the park after they get a nice long structured dog walk, exercise and some dog training so that they can meet other dogs and socialize and play in a calm civilized manner that is healthy and safe for all the pets in the dog park.

 Proper Supervision From a Dog Behavior Professional